TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/laird-sentrius/_index.md

 1. Depress and hold the user button for 7 seconds.
 2. From a wirelessly enabled device perform a scan.
-3. Connect to the access point rg1xx29378B, where “29378B” are the last six digits of the Ethernet MAC address found on the label on the bottom of the gateway
+3. Connect to the access point rg1xx29378B, where “29378B” are the last six digits of the Ethernet MAC address found on the label on the bottom of the gateway.

-{{< note >}} The network is secured with WPA2 with a password that is the same as the SSID.
+The network is secured with WPA2 with a password that is the same as the SSID.
 It is recommended that the default password is changed for security reasons.
-The password can be changed on the **Wi-Fi > Advanced** web page. {{</ note >}}
+The password can be changed on the **Wi-Fi > Advanced** web page.

 See [Laird's official documentation](https://www.lairdconnect.com/wireless-modules/lorawan-solutions/sentrius-rg1xx-lorawan-gateway-wi-fi-ethernet-optional-lte-us-only#documentation) for more information.